Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Acknowledgments

 \section{Acknowledgments}

-Jonathan R. Bradley's research was partially supported by the U.S. National Science Foundation (NSF) under NSF grant SES-1853099 and the National Institutes of Health (NIH) under grant 1R03AG070669-01.
-The author is deeply appreciative to several helpful discussions from Drs.
+Jonathan R. Bradley's research was partially supported by the U.S. National Science Foundation (NSF) under NSF grant SES-1853099.
+The authors are deeply appreciative to several helpful discussions from Drs.
 Scott H. Holan and Christopher K. Wikle at the University of Missouri.